davibrazinno/chat-app/README.md

 # MERN: Full-stack Chat Application with Stock Market Bot

-This project implements a MERN Char App with a Stock Market Bot.
-The bot is called by typing `/stock=googl.us` command from any chat, where `googl.us` is the stock option, and returns a message in the same chat exclusively for the user who sent the request.
-The backend processes the bot requests asynchronously, each request is sent to a message broker (RabbitMQ) and when it's processed the backend send a message using Socket.IO in order to update the chat with the Stock Bot response.
+This is a Chat App with a Stock Market Bot included.
+The bot is called by typing `/stock=googl.us` command from any chat, where `googl.us` is the stock option.
+It returns a message in the same chat exclusively for the user who sent the request.
+The backend process the bot requests asynchronously, each request is sent to a message broker (RabbitMQ), when it's processed the backend send a message using Socket.IO to update the chat with the Stock Bot response.

 ### How to use